apache/fury-site/docs/guide/java/json-support.md

 Map keys are JSON object member names, not JSON values.
 An explicit `@JsonCodec` anywhere in a Map key subtree is rejected.
-Builder or declaration value codecs on the key's raw type are ignored in key position and still apply when that type is used as a value.
-For `JsonAnyProperty`, `JsonAnyGetter`, and `JsonAnySetter`, the outer Map is flattened and cannot select a whole-value codec; only its value node can.
+Builder or declaration value codecs on the key's raw type are ignored in key position and still apply when that type is used as a value. `JsonAnyProperty` and `JsonAnyGetter` flatten their Map and cannot select a whole-value codec; only the nested Map value node can.
+A field or method declaration codec and a root type-use codec are therefore invalid on those two forms.
+A `JsonAnySetter` value parameter is already one flattened value and may carry a root type-use codec.
 Wildcards, wildcard bounds, and type variables still unresolved after substitution cannot select a codec.
 A type-use on an `extends` or `implements` clause is not a JSON value occurrence and is not used; annotate the type declaration instead.
 Annotation type declarations are not supported JSON model targets.

 ### Construction, inherited results, and platform support